|111-fold||return on investment on WICHE dues of $149,000|

 - Non-White public high school graduates are currently about 52% of all of Nevada’s public high school graduates and will increase to 60% of the total by 2032.

-Policy & Workforce Development.
+Policy & Workforce Development

-Additionally, Nevada State College, the Nevada System of Higher Education, University of Nevada Reno, and the University of Nevada Las Vegas are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+Nevada State College, the Nevada System of Higher Education, University of Nevada Reno, and the University of Nevada Las Vegas are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 Great Basin College, Truckee Meadows Community College, and Western Nevada College are members.

 Several Nevada colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
 Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.

-State Authorization Reciprocity Agreement (SARA).
-SARA is a voluntary, nationwide initiative of states that will make distance education courses more accessible to students across state lines and make it easier for states to regulate and institutions to participate in interstate distance education.
+State Authorization Reciprocity Agreement (SARA), SARA is a voluntary, nationwide initiative of states that makes distance education courses more accessible to students across state lines and makes it easier for states to regulate and institutions to participate in interstate distance education.
 The effort initially was funded by $3.2 million in grants from Lumina Foundation and the Bill & Melinda Gates Foundation, and is now supported by fees paid by institutions.
 The initiative is administered by the country’s four regional higher education compacts – the Midwestern Higher Education Compact (MHEC), the New England Board of Higher Education (NEBHE), the Southern Regional Education Board (SREB) and the Western Interstate Commission for Higher Education (WICHE) – and overseen by The National Council for State Authorization Reciprocity Agreements (NC-SARA).
 States and institutions that choose to participate agree to operate under common standards and procedures, providing a more uniform and less costly regulatory environment for institutions, more focused oversight responsibilities for states and better resolution of student complaints.
 Nevada was among the first WICHE states to become a member of W-SARA in this reciprocal relationship.

 Another initiative, the Master Property Program (MPP), helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $93.4 billion.
 The 10 institutions in the Nevada System of Higher Education are insured through the MPP and collectively have saved several million on their insurance costs.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 Sierra Nevada College participates in MHECare.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.